-Abstract.
-Successfully synthesized vertically aligned, high density, long, large aspect ratio of CuO nanowires (CuO NWs) via thermal oxidation of Cu foil with atmospheric air.
+This works successfully synthesized vertically aligned, high density, long, large aspect ratio of CuO nanowires (CuO NWs) via thermal oxidation of copper (Cu) foil with atmospheric air.
 The oxidation process was conducted under temperature and time variation.
 The morphology and structure properties of CuO NWs were investigated by scanning electron microscope (SEM) and X-ray diffraction (XRD) respectively.
 UV-Visible spectrophotometer was also used to estimate the direct band gap (1.75eV) from the transmission spectrum.
 Furthermore, the film exhibit high absorption in the visible range and near infrared wavelength.
-The optimized parameters for long, small diameter, high density of CuO NWs at oxidation temperature of 500°C for 6-8h in the atmospheric air were found.
-The diameter and length of CuO NWs was determined within the range of 50-100 nm and 20-30 μm respectively.
-These optimized properties of CuO NWs make it a dependable candidate for Visible light / Near-Infrared photodetector fabrication.
+The optimized parameters for long, small diameter, high density of CuO NWs at oxidation temperature of $500^{\circ}C$ for 6-8h in the atmospheric air were found.
+The diameter and length of CuO NWs was determined within the range of 50-100 nm and 20-30 μ m respectively.
+These optimized properties of CuO NWs make it a dependable candidate for visible light/ near-infrared (NIR) photodetector fabrication.
 Therefore, the photodetector measurements were proved to render an acceptable performance.

-Keywords: Thermal oxidation, Copper oxide nanowires (CuO NWs), Visible light/NIR, Photodetectors.
+Keywords: Thermal Oxidation, Copper Oxide Nanowires (CuO NWs), Visible Light/NIR, Photodetectors.

-1. Introduction
+1. INTRODUCTION

-One-dimensional metal-oxide semiconductor nanostructures, such as whiskers and nanowires, have attracted increasing interest, due to their unique properties and variety of potential applications [1-4].
+One-dimensional metal-oxide semiconductor nanostructures such as whiskers and nanowires receive increasing interest due to their unique properties and variety of potential applications [1-4].
 Among the metal oxides, cupric oxide (CuO) has been extensively studied as a p-type semiconductor.
-It has a direct band gap in the range of 1.2 to 2.0 eV and exhibits many excellent chemical and physical properties [5, 6].
-After the first discovery of CuO whiskers [7], various growth techniques have been developed to synthesize CuO nanostructures, such as hydrothermal method [8], wet chemical method [9], thermal oxidation [10,11] and the template based sol-gel route [12].
-Among these techniques, thermal oxidation is interesting because it is a simple, cheap and produces high quality NWs.
+CuO has a direct band gap in the range of 1.2 to 2.0 eV and exhibits many excellent chemical and physical properties [5, 6].
+After the first discovery of CuO whiskers [7], various growth techniques have been developed to synthesize CuO nanostructures such as hydrothermal method [8], wet chemical method [9], thermal oxidation [10,11] and the template based sol-gel route [12].
+Among these techniques, thermal oxidation is an interesting technique because it is simple, cheap and produces high quality nanowires (NWs).
 Many researchers have reported on the growth of CuO nanowires (CuO NWs) by a thermal oxidation technique [13.14].
-Various structures and shapes of copper oxide nanostructures have been investigated which includes: nanowhiskers [15], nanowires [16], flower-like [17], nanoneedles [18], nanorods [19], nanotubes [20], nanocrystals [21], nanosheets [22], nanoribbons [23].
-Nanostructured CuO materials, especially 1D CuO NWs, have received much more attention for some application such as field-effect transistors [24], gas sensors [25], UV light sensing [26], visible light photodetector [27], IR photodetector
+Various structures and shapes of copper oxide nanostructures have been investigated which includes: nanowhiskers [15], nanowires [16], flower-like [17], nanoneedles [18], nanorods [19], nanotubes [20], nanocrystals [21], nanosheets [22], and nanoribbons [23].
+Nanostructured CuO materials, especially 1D CuO NWs, have received much more attention for some application such as field-effect transistors [24], gas sensors [25], UV light sensing [26], visible light photodetector [27], IR photodetector [28,29], and UV/IR photodetector [30,31].